prathamSharma25/prathamSharma25/README.md

 ### Hi there 👋 Welcome to my GitHub profile!
-### I'm Pratham Sharma, a computer science and engineering graduate passionate about data science.
+### I'm Pratham Sharma, a graduate student at the University of Western Ontario passionate about data science.

 An aspiring data professional experienced in working with large databases and datasets utilising various modern technologies and tools, I am passionate about conveying meaningful insights and influencing important business decisions, in a data-driven way.
+I am currently pursuing the Master of Data Analytics (MDA) program at the University of Western Ontario.

 ### ⚡ Tools & Technologies